Emerging Europe’s greatest scams

 Reports of the alleged embezzlement sparked mass protests.
 Among protesters braving sub-zero winter cold to maintain protests were some who set up traditional tents, gers, to allow them to stay in the capital’s central square overnight.

 On December 13, the Independent Authority Against Corruption (IAAC) announced the arrest of 17 people for coal theft.
-Former President Battulga Khaltmaa, two of his former staff and seven MPs were named, along with four Southgobi province lawmakers, both current and former, and former ETT directors.
+Former President Battulga Khaltmaa, two of his former staff and seven MPs were named, along with four South Gobi Province lawmakers, both current and former, and former ETT directors.

 However, some protesters told bne IntelliNews that names of suspects provided by the authorities in the affair so far were “just scraps” and that the government was protecting some of the criminals.

-In a lament often heard after similar scandals broke in other parts of Emerging Europe and Central Asia, protesters slam those who “stole prosperity from the people”.
+In a lament often heard after similar scandals broke in other parts of Emerging Europe and Central Asia, protesters are slamming those who “stole prosperity from the people”.